-[47] The Federal Court of Appeal in Tsleil-Waututh Nation v Canada, 2018 FCA 153 ("Tsleil-Waututh") noted its prior decision Gitxaala Nation v Canada, 2016 FCA 187 in which it held that the standard of review must be assessed in light of relevant legislative provisions, the structure of the legislation and the overall purpose of the legislation (Tsleil-Waututh at para 204).
-In assessing the administrative law component of a decision of the GIC, the Federal Court of Appeal in Tsleil-Waututh applied the reasonableness standard, concluding that the Court was required to be satisfied that the decision of the GIC was lawful, reasonable and constitutionally valid.
-To be lawful and reasonable, the GIC must comply with the purview and rational of the legislative scheme (also see Globalive Wireless Management Corp. v Public Mobile Inc., 2011 FCA 194, at para 31).

-[48] In my view, this is also analogous to circumstances where an administrative tribunal is interpreting its own statute or statutes closely connected to its function, with which it will have particular familiarity.
+- The Federal Court of Appeal in Tsleil-Waututh Nation v Canada, 2018 FCA 153 ("Tsleil-Waututh") noted its prior decision Gitxaala Nation v Canada, 2016 FCA 187 in which it held that the standard of review must be assessed in light of relevant legislative provisions, the structure of the legislation and the overall purpose of the legislation (Tsleil-Waututh at para 204).
+In assessing the administrative law components of a decision of the GIC, the Federal Court of Appeal in Tsleil-Waututh applied the reasonableness standard, concluding that the court was required to be satisfied that the decision of the GIC was lawful, reasonable and constitutionally valid.
+To be lawful and reasonable, the GIC must comply with the purview and rationale of the legislative scheme (also see Globalive Wireless Management Corp. v.
+Public Mobile Inc., 2011 FCA 194, at para 31). - In my view, this is also analogous to circumstances where an administrative tribunal is interpreting its own statute or statutes closely connected to its function, with which it will have particular familiarity.
 There it is presumed that questions of statutory interpretation are subject to deference on judicial review (Alberta Teachers, 2011 SCC 61 at para 30; Edmonton (City) v Edmonton East (Capilano) Shopping Centres Ltd, 2016 SCC 47 at para 22).
-Here, the GIC is interpreting s 81(1) of the Parliament of Canada Act, the statutory procedural requirements necessary to appoint an Officer of Parliament, which is concerned with the internal affairs of the legislature.
+Here, the GIC is interpreting s 4.1(1) of the Lobbying Act, the statutory procedural requirements necessary for the GIC to appoint an Agent of Parliament, which is concerned with the internal affairs of the legislature.
 On the same analysis, this attracts the standard of review of reasonableness.

-[49] Whether the GIC correctly applied the legislation is really a question of statutory interpretation (Globalive at para 34).
-Although in Globalive the Federal Court of Appeal found there may be some question as to whether this attracts the reasonableness or correctness standard (Globalive at para 35), in my view, considered in the context of this legislative regime, which is discussed below, and applying the Dunsmuir factors, the reasonableness standard applies to the GIC's interpretation of s 81(1) of the Parliament of Canada Act.

-[50] To the extent that the Applicant's arguments are based on a breach of the duty of procedural fairness, it is well-established that issues of procedural fairness are reviewable on the correctness standard (Mission Institute v Khela, 2014 SCC 24 at para 79; Canada (Citizenship and Immigration) v Khosa, 2009 SCC 12 at para 43).
-Issue 1: Does the Applicant have standing to bring the application?
+- [55] Whether the GIC correctly applied the legislation is really a question of statutory interpretation (Globalive at para 34).
+Although in Globalive, the Federal Court of Appeal found there may be some question as to whether this attracts the reasonableness or correctness standard (Globalive at para 35), in my view, considered in the context of this legislative regime, which is discussed below, and applying the Dunsmuir factors, the reasonableness standard applies to the GIC's interpretation of s 4.1(1) of the Lobbying Act. - [56] To the extent that the Applicant's arguments are based on a breach of the duty of procedural fairness, it is well-established that issues of procedural fairness are reviewable on the correctness standard (Mission Institute v Khela, 2014 SCC 24 at para 79; Canada (Citizenship and Immigration) v Khosa, 2009 SCC 12 at para 43).